auth0/auth0-deploy-cli/examples/yaml/README.md

 ## Example Export
 You can export your current tenant configuration.
 For example the following command will export your tenant configuration.

-`a0deploy export -c config.json --strip -f yaml -o path/to/export`
+`a0deploy export -c config.json -f yaml -o path/to/export`

-> NOTE: The option --strip is used to remove the identifier fields from the Auth0 objects.
-This means when importing into another Auth0 Tenant new id's are generated otherwise the import will fail as the tool cannot find the existing objects by their id.
+> NOTE: The config value `AUTH0_EXPORT_IDENTIFIERS: true` (or `--export_ids` option) can be used to export the identifier fields to the Auth0 objects.
+This means you won't be able to import these objects as the tool cannot find the existing objects by their id.

 > NOTE: Some of the settings cannot be exported for example emailProvider credentials, rulesConfigs values and others.
 After export you may need to update the `tenant.yaml` values if you experience schema errors on import.